Surface . . .

 “Life force drives most of the power for here to there.
 We can supplement between,” Papyrus said.
 “It’s just that . . .”

 “When me and Frisk go over, we’re pretty much staying over as much as possible.”
 Sans started to unscrew the next panel lid.
-“Which means momma’s gonna haveta know.”
+“Which means Frisk’s Momma Toriel is gonna haveta know.”
 He glanced to Frisk.
-“We need to stay down until this gets down.
+“We need to stay down until this gets done.
 Only come up as a last resort.”

 Yeah, Frisk couldn’t hide that.
 “Well, maybe you can act like your manipulating him for extra time?”
 Undyne suggested.
-“Be like ‘Momma Toriel, the Underground’s more important than little ol’ me coming back and forth.”
+“Be like ‘Momma Toriel, the Underground’s more important than little ol’ me coming back and forth.
+Please understand this is for the best!’ or something.”

 “Hey?”
 Sans stuck his head out of the panel.
 “Don’t recommend going into a career with voice impersonations.”

 “I wasn’t striving for it!”
 Undyne complained.
-“You think your better, you try.”
+“You think you’re better, you try.”

 “Aw, I can’t.”
 She could hear Sans tweaking some parts.
-“Frisk E.’s voice is too energetic.
-That’s why she’s Frisk E., with a Y. ‘Cause I’m too lazy to remember the difference.”
+“Frisky’s voice is too energetic.
+That’s why she’s Frisky with a Y. ‘Cause I’m too lazy to remember the difference without something like that.”
 Undyne rolled her eyes.
 Yeah, she could see that.
 But it was a better name than the name her father gave them as characters.
 “It’s also way too smooth.
 Kind of girly, but not really.
 Commanding, but gentle.
 Sultry hot griddle on ice.
 Got it!
 That was a tricky screw.”

 Sultry hot griddle on ice?
 Undyne looked toward Frisk.
 She didn’t seem to put anything big into it.
 Probably not, it was hard to tell when he was being serious and when he was goofing.
 Sans wasn’t goofing though.
 He didn’t goof when he was actually working on something important to himself.